Skip to main content

 Canal Saint-Martin and its buildings in the 10th arrondissement of Paris

-A property owner in the 10th arrondissement had sold his apartment faster than expected and found himself without a housing solution in the short term.
-The Home Select property hunter found a 42 sqm 2-bedroom apartment along the canal Saint-Martin in 18 days, negotiated to 402,000 euros from 420,000 euros listed, enabling a seamless housing transition.
+An owner in the 10th arrondissement had sold his flat faster than expected and found himself with nowhere to live in the short term.
+The Home Select property hunter found a 42 sqm 2-room flat along the Canal Saint-Martin in 18 days and negotiated it to 402,000 euros from the 420,000 listed, making for a seamless move.

 Mission summary